PGS62/JuliaExcel.jl/README.md

 |[JuliaSetVar](#juliasetvar)|Set a global variable in the Julia process.|

 ## Demo
 Here's a quick demonstration of the functions in action.
+Here are a few things to note:
-Notice how the Julia session responds to the action over in Excel.
-The annotations in brown text ("Formula at...") are to make the what's happening in the demo clearer.
+ * See how the Julia session on the left responds to the action in Excel on the right.
+ * The annotations in brown text ("Formula at...") are to make the what's happening in the demo clearer.
 They won't appear when you try JuliaExcel for yourself!
-Refresh your browser (F5) to replay the GIF.
+ * You can replay the GIF by hitting F5.
 ![demo2](images/Demo4.gif)

 ## Function Documentation